Development of patient “Ossicle” for the personalized modelling of bone-developing cancers and therapeutic testing

 Unique Technology

 The human ossicles were thus proposed as a unique technology to study tumor progression and test therapeutics in an advanced and personalized in vivo setting.
 However, despite substantial promises, the human ossicle model suffers from a lack of standardization.
-Specifically, only 10% of patient-derived cells can successfully form human ossicles.
+Only 10% of patient-derived cells can successfully form human ossicles.
 This prevents the large-scale exploitation of human ossicles as a standard model to study bone-developing cancers and establish tailored treatments.

-We here propose OssiGel as a technology offering the standardized and reproducible formation of human ossicles.
+We propose OssiGel as a technology offering the standardized and reproducible formation of human ossicles.
 OssiGel consists of a cell-secreted gel, the production of which is ensured by a dedicated human cell line.

 Mixing isolated patient cells with OssiGel in vitro restores their capacity to form human ossicles.
 By injecting the OssiGel/patient-cells mixture in the back of mice, we achieve the successful formation of human ossicles in vivo (Fig. 1).